wilsonmar/WebSockets/README.md

 Websockets are also more "user friendly" because it enables **two-way** communication, so pages automatically refresh without user action.

+WebSockets is a persistant but volatile connection, not a "durable" connection like those provided by MQ (message queues).

 By its nature it's a full-duplex **asychronous** protocol.

 Web sockets provide push within the applications, such a used by "real-time" feeds such as